Caleb Martin NBA Playoffs Player Props: Heat vs. Celtics

 Caleb Martin Insights vs. the Celtics

-- Martin is responsible for taking 7.8% of his team's field goal attempts this season with 7.7 per game.
+- This season, Caleb Martin has made 3.6 field goals per game, which adds up to 7.9% of his team's total makes.

-- He's made 1.2 threes per game, or 8.6% of his team's makes from beyond the arc this season.
+- He's put up 3.3 threes per game, or 8.3% of his team's shots from beyond the arc this season.

-- Martin's opponents, the Celtics, have a neutral offensive tempo, averaging 101.9 possessions per game, while his Heat average 99.2 per game, which ranks 29th among NBA teams.
+- Martin's opponents, the Celtics, have a middling offensive tempo, ranking 16th in the NBA with 101.9 possessions per game, while his Heat rank 29th in possessions per game with 99.2.

-- The Celtics concede 111.4 points per contest, fourth-ranked in the NBA.
+- On defense, the Celtics have conceded 111.4 points per game, which is fourth-best in the league.

-- On the glass, the Celtics have allowed 44 rebounds per game, which puts them 18th in the NBA.
+- On the glass, the Celtics have conceded 44 rebounds per contest, which puts them 18th in the league.

-- The Celtics are the second-ranked team in the league, giving up 23.1 assists per game.
+- Conceding 23.1 assists per game, the Celtics are the second-ranked team in the league.

-- Looking at 3-pointers, the Celtics have conceded 11.6 makes per game, fifth in the NBA.
+- Giving up 11.6 made 3-pointers per game, the Celtics are the fifth-ranked squad in the NBA.

 Caleb Martin vs. the Celtics